 - Walk-through carriages

 - Space for 1,500 people

 - CCTV, WiFi and live travel information

 - All Elizabeth line upgrade works have been completed at this station

 ELIZABETH LINE SERVICES FROM SEVEN KINGS

-At peak times 12 trains an hour will run between Shenfield and central London, calling at all stations.
-In addition, four trains per hour will run between Gidea Park and Liverpool Street main line station, westward in the morning peak and eastward in the evening peak.
+At peak times 12 Elizabeth line services an hour will run between Shenfield and central London, calling at all stations.
+In addition, four services per hour will run between Gidea Park and Liverpool Street main line station, westward in the morning peak and eastward in the evening peak.